top of page

 Using mnemonic devices

-Using mnemonic devices to learn is a great way to create neural associations that will help you remember information.
+Using mnemonic devices as a tool to learn is a great way to create neural associations that will help you remember information.
 This method can be used by anyone, from preschoolers to university students, as it bridges the gap between what you already know and what you want to learn.
 It's not a magic formula, but it will help you improve your retention.

 There are many kinds of mnemonic devices that can help you learn.
 Some examples include short phrases, acronyms, rhymes, and pictures that can help your memory remember important information.
 Mnemonics have been used to help people remember important information for centuries.
 This can be particularly helpful for learning foreign languages like Spanish, Mandarin, German, Korean, Japanese, Italian and so on.